projectsveltos/sveltos/docs/addon_compliance.md

 By following these steps, you can easily validate your Lua policies using the Sveltos addon-controller repository.

 [^1]: If your clusters use mutating webhooks, you should carefully consider whether Sveltos add-on compliance will be effective for you.
 This is because Sveltos cannot see what mutating webhooks do, so it cannot guarantee that your clusters will be compliant.

+[^2]: Helm charts containing both CustomResourceDefinitions and instances of such CRDs cannot be deployed on clusters where compliance validations where defined.
+This is because helm dry run won't return full list of resources the helm chart would deploy and so Sveltos won't be able to validate.